poridhiEng/poridhi-labs/Poridhi Labs/Kubernetes Tasks/Custom CNI Plugins in Kubernetes/Lab-2/README.md

    ```
    ![](./images/10.png)

-   *After running this command, Kubernetes will provide a `join command` that is needed to connect the worker nodes to the cluster. `Note down this join command` as you will use it later to join the worker nodes.*
+   **Note:** After running this command, Kubernetes will provide a `join command` that is needed to connect the worker nodes to the cluster. `Note down this join command` as you will use it later to join the worker nodes.

 2. **Set up `kubectl` on the master node**